canonical/kafka-operator/docs/explanation/e-hardening.md

 ### Encryption

 Charmed Apache Kafka must be deployed with encryption enabled.
-To do that, you need to relate Kafka and ZooKeeper charms to one of the TLS certificate operator charms.
+To do that, you need to relate Apache Kafka and Apache ZooKeeper charms to one of the TLS certificate operator charms.
 Please refer to the [Charming Security page](https://charmhub.io/topics/security-with-x-509-certificates) for more information on how to select the right certificate provider for your use-case.